-As long as your child has an up-to-date prescription, they’ll then get a free trial to see if they get on with them.
-This is all without obligation, so if your child decides contact lenses aren’t for them, we’ll talk about other options.
+As long as your child has an up-to-date prescription, they’ll get a free trial to see if they get on with them.

 Types of contact lenses

-Picking a contact lens type will depend on your child’s lifestyle and their prescription.
+Picking a contact lens type will depend on your child’s lifestyle and their prescription – they’ll be able to choose between daily, twice-monthly and monthly lenses.
 Our opticians are here to help you and your child find the perfect lens type.